 Doctors identify visible warts based on their appearance, and they examine the cervix and anus to check for less visible warts.

 Vaccines can prevent most types of HPV infection that can cause cancer.

 Visible warts can usually be removed with a laser or by freezing (cryotherapy) or surgery, but sometimes drugs are applied to the warts.

 (See also Overview of Sexually Transmitted Diseases.)

 HPV is the most common sexually transmitted disease (STD).
-HPV is so common that nearly all sexually active men and women get the virus at some point in their life.
+HPV is so common that about 80% of all sexually active men and women who have not been vaccinated get the virus at some point in their life.
 In the United States, about 14 million people become newly infected with HPV each year.
 Before the HPV vaccine became available, each year roughly 340,000 to 360,000 patients sought care for genital warts caused by HPV.
 As more and more people are being vaccinated against HPV, the percentage of people with evidence of HPV infection has been decreasing.

 Most infections go away within 1 to 2 years, but some persist.
 Persistent infection caused by some types of HPV can increase the risk of certain types of cancer.

 There are over 100 known types of HPV.
 Some types cause common skin warts.
 Other types cause different types of genital infections: